Fish is one of the healthiest proteins that humans can eat. So how can we continue to consume it without wrecking the earth?

 The demand for fish across the world is skyrocketing.
-Fish farming is now a necessity if everyone wants to keep their posh guests eating sushi.
-Yet fish farming is an imperfect system, it has the same problems as any type of intensive farming.
-That is: pollution, contamination, illness (the fish, not the humans), and funding.
+Fish farming is now a necessity if everyone wants to keep eating sushi.
+Yet fish farming is an imperfect system.
+It has the same problems as any type of intensive farming.
+That is: pollution, contamination, illness, and funding.
 And it’s still largely experimental, even now.
-A farmer could plant salmon and end up with eels.
-And fish from the open oceans are no better: according to the UN, 75% of the world’s fisheries are approaching collapse.
-And most ocean fish are polluted with mercury, which is not great if we still feel opposed to developing neurological diseases en-route to the fish and chip shop.

-The above then explains the rapid development taking place in the world of farmed fish.
-Technological developments in this area are exploding.
-And there’s even a surge of funding coming forward specifically to support this industry.
+There’s good news, though.
+There are rapid developments taking place in the world of farmed fish.
+There has been a surge of funding coming forward specifically to support this industry.
 New investment firms now exist simply to provide capital for the fish farms of the future.
 For example, New York-based Aquacopia is the first aquaculture venture capital firm.
 It is uniquely investing in early-stage entrepreneurial projects in aquaculture.
 And they don’t just throw money at anyone with a fish farming permit.
 They are backing companies who tread lightly on the oceans, and who make fish without contaminants and diseases.
 And cleaner oceans mean cleaner food.

 It’s a good thing too that investment money is backing a cleaner industry.
 Especially in the case of Open Blue Sea Farms, a practitioner of sustainable open ocean aquaculture.
 They have just received funding to embark on the formation of the world’s largest open ocean aquaculture operation.
-And when I say the largest, I mean this is massive.
+And by “largest” this means massive.

 New net technology is allowing fish farmers to produce marine life in remarkable ways.
 The patented Aquapod, a unique containment system for marine aquaculture, is a good example of this.
 It is suited for rough open ocean conditions and a diversity of species.
 The Aquapod is constructed of individual triangle net panels stuck together in a spheroid shape.
 Most Aquapod net panels are made of reinforced high density plastic with 80% recycled content.
 They are then covered with coated galvanized steel wire mesh netting to stop the fish escaping or predators coming in and stealing our lunch.
 Panels can be modified for access, feeding, fish transfer, grading, and harvesting.